-If your child is sick or getting cancer treatment, he or she may not feel like eating.
-But your child will need to get enough protein and calories to grow and develop.
-Eating well will help your child handle their illness and side effects of treatment better.
+When children are sick or undergoing cancer treatment, they may not feel like eating.
+But your child needs to get enough protein and calories to grow and develop.
+Eating well can help your child handle the illness and side effects of treatment better.

-Change your child's eating habits to help them get more calories:
+Change your children's eating habits to help them get more calories.

-- Let your child eat when they are hungry, not just at mealtimes.
+- Let your child eat when hungry, not just at mealtimes.

 - Give your child 5 or 6 small meals a day instead of 3 large ones.

 - Keep healthy snacks handy.